lovelandcreatorspace/12inTelescope/README.md

 ###More "technical" specs:###
 -------------
-Newtonian reflector (class of telescopes invented by Sir Isaac Newton that uses two mirrors and an eyepiece)
+Newtonian reflector (class of telescopes invented by Sir Isaac Newton that uses two mirrors and an eyepiece).
+[Click here for an overview of telescope types](http://langwoodsphotography.com/eshop/Types-of-Telescopes.html)

 ![Newtonian Reflector](http://www.derbyastronomy.org/images/NewtonianReflectorDiagram.jpg)

 -------------

-German Equatorial Mount (just the way the telescope moves/slews - it follows the stars with one arcing motion)
+German Equatorial Mount (just the way the telescope moves/slews - it follows the stars with one arcing motion) [Click here for an overview of telescope mounts](http://science.howstuffworks.com/telescope5.htm)

 ![German Equitorial Mount](http://www.moreheadplanetarium.org/files/equator.gif)